 CHAMBERS (OF THE BI-CAMERAL PARLIAMENT) In Switzerland the Council of States and the National Council each form one chamber of the parliament.

-CITIZEN-FRIENDLY In the context of initiatives and referendums, the degree to which the rules on thresholds, hurdles, quorums, voting methods etc. make the process as free and fair as possible for the eligible voter.
+CITIZEN-FRIENDLY In the context of initiatives and referendums, the degree to which the rules on thresholds, hurdles, quorums, voting methods etc. make the process as free, fair and accessible as possible for the eligible voter.